What are cookies?

 WordPress (Commenters)1comment_author_{HASH} comment_author_email_{HASH} comment_author_url_{HASH}When visitors comment on our blog, they too get cookies stored on their computer.
 This is purely a convenience, so that the visitor won’t need to re-type all their information again when they want to leave another comment.
 The commenter cookies are set to expire a little under one year from the time they’re set.

-Google Analytics via Site Kit plug-inRefer to Google Analytics Cookie Usage on WebsitesMeasure how users interact with website content.
-Provides a sense of the country, state or city a user comes from (also known as “IP geolocation”), device type, browser type, interaction statistics, app instance IDs
+Google Analytics 4 via Site Kit pluginRefer to Google tags — Cookies and user identificationMeasure how users interact with website content.
+Provides a sense of the country, state or city a user comes from (also known as “IP geolocation”), device type, browser type, interaction statistics, app instance IDs.

-TrustedSite®trustedsite_tm_float_seen,trustedsite_visitInticates to TrustedSite® certification service that a visit has taken place.
-This is required as the plan includes a number of free displays of the logo before charges commence for Common Sense Training Ltd to use this service.
+TrustedSite®trustedsite_tm_float_seen, trustedsite_visitIndicates to the TrustedSite® certification service that a visit has taken place.
+This is required as the plan includes a number of free displays of the trustmark before charges commence for Common Sense Training Ltd to use this service.

-Google Analytics via Site Kit plug-in: Google Analytics is used to measure how users interact with website content.
-We collect data into Google Analytics using the Google Site Kit plug-in.
+Google Analytics 4 via Site Kit plugin: Google Analytics 4 (GA4) is used to measure how users interact with website content.
+We collect data into Google Analytics using the Google Site Kit plugin.
 Google Analytics data privacy and security.

-TrustedSite®: TrustedSite continually scans websites for malware and malicious links, providing an additional layer of online security.
+TrustedSite®: TrustedSite continually scans websites for malware and malicious links, and independently verifies our published business contact details, providing an additional layer of online security.
 When you click on the TrustedSite trustmark you’ll see the details about the website and its earned certification.
 TrustedSite Visit Tracking

 How do I change my cookie settings?